ScopeFoundry/scopefoundry.github.io/content/en/docs/200_hardware-sharing/30_hardware_packaging.md

 ---
 title: Hardware 3 - Packaging
-description: package a HW component (for pypi)
+description: Package a HW component (for distribution with pypi).
 date: 2025-01-01
 weight: 30
 ---